cityofaustin/hack-the-traffic/docs/readme.md

 ## Query Examples
-A few sample queries to get you started with Austin's Bluetooth data.
-These queries use the Socrata Open Data API (SODA) to fetch data from the City of Austin's [data portal](http://data.austinetxas.gov).
+These queries use the [Socrata Open Data API (SODA)](https://dev.socrata.com/consumers/getting-started.html) to fetch data from the City of Austin's [data portal](http://data.austinetxas.gov).

 1. Return top 10 most recent rows from weekdays
     ```sql